NoaKajou/NoaKajou/README.md

 Sends daily Almanax updates from the Dofus universe to Discord servers, fully automated using scraping and scheduling logic.

 ### 📚 E-Pad (Museum Machine)
-A custom retro-styled terminal built for Raspberry Pi.
-Reads eBooks (txt), plays MP3s, and features a minimal UI designed for retro environments.
+A custom retro-styled terminal built for Linux, windows and mac.
+Plays MP3s, and features a minimal UI designed for retro environments.

 ### 🔍 Pokédex Web App
 A full Pokédex frontend with scrollable index and dedicated Pokémon pages.
 Built using modern JS and a custom backend with relational data.